-At the Lynch School, we cultivate a culture in which students strive to meet the challenges of a rigorous education while thriving academically, socially, and emotionally.
+At the Carolyn A. and Peter S. Lynch School of Education and Human Development, we cultivate a culture in which students strive to meet the challenges of a rigorous education while thriving academically, socially, and emotionally.
 Our world-renowned faculty provide one-on-one mentoring, offer career guidance, and supervise significant research projects.

 |Regular Decision||Higher Education & International Higher Education||12/1/19|